-- All members of staff, students on placement, supply teachers etc. must sign a statement before a system login password is granted. - All children must be made aware of all the important issues relating to acceptable use, especially the monitoring of Internet use.
+- All members of staff, students on placement, supply teachers etc. must sign An Acceptable Use Policy on appointment and annually - All governors must sign an Acceptable Use Policy on appointment and annually - All children must be made aware of all the important issues relating to acceptable use, especially the monitoring of Internet use.